Ampang Park LRT station: Layout

-The station consists of three levels, with the entrance on ground level while the ticketing area, concourse and platforms are underground.
+The station consists of three levels, with the entrance on the ground level while the ticketing area, concourse and platforms are underground.
 Similar to all Kelana Jaya Line underground stations, the Ampang Park station features an island platform sandwiched between two railway tracks for each direction.

-Paid-to-paid interchange between the Kelana Jaya Line and the Putrajaya Line, both underground, was planned for Ampang Park station; the integration was scrapped in favour of an out-of-station interchange due to cost-cutting measures.
+Paid-to-paid interchange between the Kelana Jaya Line and the Putrajaya Line, both underground, was planned for the Ampang Park stations; the integration was scrapped in favour of an out-of-station interchange due to cost-cutting measures.
+The proposed integration would have been the first underground station transfer between two separate lines and stations in the rapid transit system of Kuala Lumpur.

-Passengers will have to tap out from one line, resurface to ground level, and enter the other underground station when changing between the two lines with a 7 minutes walking time between platforms.
+Passengers will have to tap out from one line, resurface to the ground level, and enter the other underground station when changing between the two lines with a 7-minute walking time between platforms.